ionic-enterprise/tutorials/docs/integrations/pdfs/download.md

 }
 ```

-In this example we display the progress bar only if we are `downloading`.
+In this Angular 17 example we display the progress bar only if we are `downloading`.
 We need to set the `value` property to a value between 0 and 1 which is done using the [`progress`](https://capacitorjs.com/docs/apis/filesystem#addlistenerprogress-) event:
 ```typescript
 import { NgZone } from '@angular/core';
 ...